zhcmeng/smolagents/docs/source/guided_tour.md

 > For an in-depth example of an efficient multi-agent implementation, see [how we pushed our multi-agent system to the top of the GAIA leaderboard](https://huggingface.co/blog/beating-gaia).

-## Talk with your agent in a cool Gradio interface
+## Talk with your agent and visualize its thoughts in a cool Gradio interface

 You can use `GradioUI` to interactively submit tasks to your agent and observe its thought and execution process, here is an example: